 If not, we might need to contact you later to check a few things.
 In this case we’ll let you know as soon as our decision has been made.

-Once your Agreement in Principle is set, it’ll be time to secure your Mortgage rate.
-This is easy to do on the phone.
+You’ll be able to secure your mortgage rate, which is easy to do over the phone.
 If you’ve selected a rate that includes a booking fee, you’ll have to pay this in order to secure the rate you want.
 If you don’t the rate might change.